+And the range of restaurants is no exception.
 There are lots of food cities made great by local specialties; think Creole cooking in New Orleans.
 Las Vegas is different; it’s a city where the best of American and world-wide cuisine comes together, in settings that range from simple to stunning.
 The hard part is choosing among them.
-On my roughly annual visits there, I try to hit a few old favorites and discover some new ones, and seek some venues that are comfortably bland and others that are over-the-top amazing.
+On my roughly annual visits there, I try to hit a few old favorites and discover some new ones, and seek some venues that are comfortably grand and others that are over-the-top amazing.
 Here’s a sampler from Las Vegas Boulevard, b.k.a. the Strip:

 Big Shot blasts riders 160 feet high and then drops them back down; I’ve never tried it and don’t intend to.
-And then there’s the SkyJump: Participants leap from the top and plunge at speeds above 40 mph before stopping at the second-storey level.
+And then there’s the SkyJump: Daring adventurers leap from the top and plunge at speeds above 40 mph before stopping at the second-storey level.
 No. Way.

 I prefer lunch on the 106th floor, at the fine restaurant offering good service, excellent food, and spectacular views from the dining area that revolves a full 360 degrees every 80 minutes.